Zir0-93/zir0-93.github.io/_posts/2018-12-10-github-code-reviews.md

 avg / total        0.84      0.82      0.82        400
 ```

-An f1-score of 82% doesn't seem reliable enough for the purpose of classifying over 30 000 GitHub review comments.
+An f1-score of 82% doesn't seem reliable enough for the purpose of classifying GitHub review comments.
 I realized that the incorporation of the tf-idf statistic, while useful in other text classification activities, is not the best choice for the classification of review comments.

-The reason for this can be traced to the treatment of uncommon words in this technique.
+The reason for this can be traced to the treatment of **uncommon words** in this technique.
 In a regular document, an uncommon word, like "abject" for example, would be valuable in classifying that document.
 Review comments also contain uncommon terms; however, these terms mostly reference source code entities which we would not want to our classifier to place a major importance on.

 If our labeled data set for example consisted of a review comment that read, "The Foo class has some formatting issues.", we would manually assign the `Readability` classification to this comment.
-The problem is because `Foo` is an uncommon term, our tf-idf based SVM classifier would highly correlate this term with the `Readability` category, which is not what we want - any future review comments containing the term  `Foo` would be given the `Readability` classification with a very high probability.
+The problem is because `Foo` is an uncommon term, our tf-idf based SVM classifier would highly correlate this term with the `Readability` category, which is not what we want as any future review comments containing the term  `Foo` would be given the `Readability` classification with a very high probability.

 A solution to this problem would be to replace any source code entities referenced in review comments by a static string, like `<SYMBOL>` for example; However, this would be difficult to detect accurately.
 Therefore, we will simply revert the use of the tf-idf statistic, which raises the f1-score of our classifier significantly to 94%